The Alberta Home Education Association (AHEA) hosts its provincial convention in Red Deer each April.

 - Huge Vendor Hall for shopping, comparing curriculum, etc.

-- Huge Used Curriculum & Book Sale with option to sell your own extras too
+- Huge Used Curriculum & Book Sale to shop at and/or to sell your own extras too

 - New Homeschoolers' Sessions & Tour